 TV Journalism Internships in Mongolia with Projects Abroad

-Our TV journalism internships offer you a great insight into how TV broadcasting works.
+On the TV Journalism Internship you will be working in a highly competitive industry, as there are over 90 local TV channels in Mongolia.
+You will gain great insight into how TV broadcasting works.
 We work with privately owned television stations like NTV and C1 Television, where interns can get involved in many areas both in front and behind the camera.
-The local staff are eager for you to bring new and exciting skills to the job; a previous intern began work as a cameraman but soon found himself working as a director!
+You will spend time observing live TV shows, and can also bring new and exciting skills to the job; a previous intern began work as a cameraman but soon found himself working as a director!

 With cuttings and tapes to bring home, a journalism internship in Mongolia is an interesting way to add something extra to your portfolio.